"WE ARE MOVING KPM BERLIN FORWARD TOGETHER!"

-Theresa Haala-Hirt joined KPM Berlin as an intern twelve years ago.
-Today, as Head of Communications, she passes on the enthusiasm for the brand and its history - supported by a strong team of women.
+Theresa Haala-Hirt joined KPM Berlin twelve years ago as an intern.
+Today, as Head of Communications, she passes on her enthusiasm for the brand and its history - supported by a strong team of women.
 An article from WEISS Magazine No. 5...

-In a good mood, Theresa Haala-Hirt leads the visitor to her office on the historic KPM premises in Berlin.
-As she passes by, she calls out to a colleague: “Congratulations!”
-This morning she found out that he is getting married.
+In a good mood, Theresa Haala-Hirt leads the visitor into her office on the historic grounds of KPM in Berlin.
+As she passes by, she calls out to a colleague: "Congratulations!"
+She found out this morning that he is getting married.
 An individual gift is traditionally organized by the KPM family for this occasion.
-KPM recently had a URBINO teapot personalized for a colleague from the online department, says Haala-Hirt.
+Haala-Hirt explains that KPM recently had an URBINO tea pot personalized for a colleague from the online department.

 Knows KPM Berlin like the back of her hand: Theresa Haala-Hirt explains the work processes in the kiln hall

-As head of the communications department and deputy marketing manager, Theresa Haala-Hirt knows pretty much all of the employees.
-She has been a reliable constant in the cosmos of KPM Berlin for twelve years: “Only recently did our managing director calculate that this is a third of my life,” she says.
-The now 36-year-old came to the Royal Porcelain Manufactory by chance.
-While studying business administration, she was looking for a practical business and a friend's mother arranged an interview with the head of marketing.
+As head of the communications department and deputy head of marketing, Theresa Haala-Hirt knows pretty much all of the employees.
+She has been a reliable constant in the KPM Berlin cosmos for twelve years: "Just recently, our Managing Director told me that this is a third of my life," she says.
+The 36-year-old came to the Königliche Porzellan-Manufaktur by chance.
+During her business studies, she was looking for a practical job and the mother of a friend arranged an interview with the Head of Marketing.
 Theresa Haala-Hirt got the job as an intern.
 As a Berliner, Haala-Hirt knew the brand from hearsay.
 And passion

-for cultural assets and porcelain developed quickly: “After a colleague showed me around the factory for several hours in the first week, I felt speechless for three days - I was so impressed by this honest and authentic product and the many stories surrounding it There is something to tell about it.”
-She came and she stayed: After completing her studies, Theresa Haala-Hirt – at the age of 26 – immediately started a permanent job at KPM Berlin.
-When her superior left the factory a few months later, the former intern in the marketing department was suddenly on her own: “It was very cold water that I jumped into.
-But you learn quickly that way,” she remembers.
-In recent years, the marketing department at KPM has grown steadily.
-Almost only women work in the ten-person team: apart from an intern, a dual student – and the boss.
-“He grew up with two sisters and can deal with female dominance very well,” explains Haala-Hirt with a laugh.
+"After a colleague gave me a tour of the manufactory for several hours in the first week, I felt speechless for three days - I was so impressed by this honest and authentic product and the many stories there are to tell about it."
+She came and she stayed: after completing her studies, Theresa Haala-Hirt - at the age of 26 - took up a permanent position at KPM Berlin.
+When her line manager left the manufactory a few months later, the former intern in the marketing department was suddenly left to her own devices: "It was very cold water I was jumping into.
+But you learn quickly that way," she recalls.
+The marketing department at KPM has grown steadily over the past few years.
+Almost all of the ten members of the team are women: apart from one intern, one dual student - and the boss.
+"He grew up with two sisters and is very good at dealing with the female predominance," Haala-Hirt explains with a laugh.

-In addition to the strategic planning and design of communication campaigns around traditional and new products, editions and collaborations, Haala-Hirt's position includes responsibility for communication and press work.
-Through various channels and formats - from the classic press release to the creative launch event - she and her team ensure with passion, experience and passion that KPM enthusiasts and the KPM community are kept up to date on all the special features and news of the manufactory remain.
+In addition to the strategic planning and design of communication campaigns for traditional and new products, editions and collaborations, Haala-Hirt is also responsible for communication and press relations.
+Using various channels and formats - from classic press releases to creative launch events - she and her team put their passion, experience and heart and soul into ensuring that KPM enthusiasts and the KPM community are kept up to date on all the manufactory's special features and news.

-The great thing about KPM is that as a manufacturer we produce ourselves - locally in Berlin.
+The great thing about KPM is that we manufacture our own products - on site in Berlin.

-Why the team consists mainly of women?
-She suspects that this could have something to do with the empathy that is needed there.
-You have to approach the editorial teams of newspapers and magazines and maintain contacts; this requires interpersonal sensitivity, which is more common in women.
-Best example of Haala-Hirt: KPM Managing Director Martina Hacker.
-“She has a pleasant, reserved manner and asks questions when she feels something is wrong.”
+Why is the team mainly made up of women?
+She suspects it could have something to do with the empathy that is needed there.
+You have to approach the editorial offices of newspapers and magazines and maintain contacts, which requires interpersonal sensitivity that is said to be more common among women.
+The best example for Haala-Hirt: KPM Managing Director Martina Hacker.
+"She has a pleasant, reserved manner and asks questions if she has the feeling that something is wrong."

 Has good people at her side: Theresa Haala-Hirt between Julia Hell (Head of Art Department), Julia Möbes (Communications Manager), Nina Jäckel (Social Media Manager), Charleen Albrecht (Head of Digital Experience)

-Since Haala-Hirt started at KPM Berlin, not only has the marketing team become more professional, but the work has also become more professional.
-A lot has changed: Haala-Hirt has looked after and helped shape the customer magazine WEISS (from which this article comes) from the first issue onwards.
-She was able to initiate exciting collaborations with external artists for the new brand KPM+.
-Painters, draftsmen, industrial or product designers play with the legacy of KPM Berlin.
-There are almost no guidelines.
-The aim is to bring new facets and influences from outside into the factory.
-“Sometimes it’s hard to break out of the habit.
-You need someone with a different mindset to grow.”
+Since Haala-Hirt started at KPM Berlin, not only has the marketing team become more professional, but so has the work.
+Many new things have developed: Haala-Hirt has been in charge of and helped shape the customer magazine WEISS (from which this article is taken) from the very first issue.
+She was able to initiate exciting collaborations with external artists for the new KPM+ brand.
+Painters, draughtsmen, industrial or product designers play with the heritage of KPM Berlin.
+There are virtually no guidelines.
+The aim is to bring new facets and influences from outside into the manufactory.
+"Sometimes it's difficult to break out of the familiar.
+You need someone with a different way of thinking in order to develop further."

 Founding spirit: A colorful portrait of Frederick the Great hangs in her office